y2k-key/dreoai/docs/1-Getting started/0-Quick Start.md

 python start.py
 ```

-To run uma with ezLocalai, use the `--with-ezlocalai` flag:
+To run xdai with ezLocalai, use the `--with-ezlocalai` flag:

 ```bash
 python start.py --with-ezlocalai